kiran-91/Species-Classification/README.md

 ## Getting Started with Streamlit

 ## Overview
-This repository contains a machine learning project that uses Streamlit to create a web-based application for species classification.
+This repository contains a simple machine learning project that uses Streamlit to create a web-based application for species classification.
 The app uses a Random Forest Classifier trained on the Iris dataset to predict the species of an iris flower based on its sepal and petal measurements.

 ## Requirements
 1. Python